 This ski tour is a superb trip for anyone wanting to experience the joys of Australian ski-touring.
 It's also a great polar training program that covers the basics of a polar ski expedition.

-Meet in Jindabyne 10am.
+Meet 10am in Jindabyne at the Parc Café situated in the National Parks Visitor Centre, next to the bus stop.
 Preparation and gear check.
 Drive to Dead Horse Gap in the afternoon and begin ski tour.

 Combined ski tour, polar training and instructional sessions as we ski north across the Australian Alps, including ascent of Mt.
 Koscuiszco.